Gestalt Theory : Principles of Design

 2. Emphasis: The placement of this title enhances the focus on the boy that has been created with the help of a negative space.

-3. Contrast: A bright background also emphasises the key features and main object, which is the dark-coloured wolf.
+3. Contrast: A bright background also emphasizes the key features and main object, which is the dark-colored wolf.

 4. Movement: This design makes the viewer’s eye move from the wolf’s head to the bird, providing continuity.